CatarinaBarroqueiro/CacheCompass_Tracker/nodes/BLE_README.md

     Serial.println();
 }
 ```
 In the setup, we created a BLE device called "Geocache_" followed by node ID.
-After that we set the BLE device as a server.
-After that we create a service for the BLE server with the UUID defined above.
-And then we set the characteristic for that service.
-And finally we can start the service, and the advertising, so other BLE devices can scan and find this BLE device.
+This BLE device would act as a server.
+After creating the BLE server, we also created a service with the UUID defined as above.
+Then we set the characteristic for that service.
+Finally we started the service, and also advertising it, so other BLE devices can scan/find and access the service provided by this BLE device.

 Firstly, to test the communication we used a application named "nRF Connect" and we confirm that the results were shown in the image below.